 Want to learn more about the VPPRN?

-Click the video below to hear more about the Vasculitis Patient-Powered Research Network – who we are, what we do, and how you can play an active role in vasculitis research.
+Click the video below from the 2023 International Vasculitis Symposium to learn more about the Vasculitis Patient-Powered Research Network – who we are, what we do, and how you can play an active role in vasculitis research.

 Featured in this video are: